 Sinanović studied for an Master of Arts and a Ph.D. in Political Science at the Maxwell School of Citizenship and Public Affairs, Syracuse University.
 He obtained two bachelor's degrees (one in the Qur’an and Sunnah studies, the other in political science) from the International Islamic University Malaysia, and a master's degree (Islamic civilization) from the International Institute of Islamic Thought and Civilization (ISTAC) in Kuala Lumpur, Malaysia.

 Sinanović’s research interests include transnational Islamic revival, revival and reform in Islam, Islamic political thought, Southeast Asian politics, and Islam and politics in general.
 His work has been published in peer-reviewed journals and in edited volumes, including Politics, Religion and Ideology, Muslim-Christian Relations, American Journal of Islamic Social Sciences, and Encyclopedia of Islam and the Muslim World.

-Sinanović sits on editorial boards of two international, peer-reviewed journals: Politics, Religion and Ideology, and American Journal of Islamic Social Sciences.
+Sinanović sits on editorial board of Politics, Religion and Ideology (Taylor & Francis) and Context (Center for Advanced Studies, Sarajevo).
 He has reviewed book manuscripts and articles for Edinburgh University Press, Routledge, Palgrave Macmillan USA, American Political Science Review, Journal of Global Ethics, and Journal of Muslims in Europe, among others.

 He speaks Bosnian, English, Arabic, and Malay.
 He maintains a personal website, Islam on the Edges, while his research is also available at academia.edu page.
 His email is esinanov [at] su.edu, while his Twitter handle is @SinanovicErmin.

 Younus Y. Mirza